mj3b/rgds/README.md

 A human-governed system for producing defensible, phase-gate decisions in regulated environments.

-This repository demonstrates the RGDS operating model: **human-governed, evidence-linked, schema-validated, and explicitly non-agentic.**
+This repository demonstrates the RGDS operating model:
+**human-governed, evidence-linked, schema-validated, and explicitly non-agentic**— designed to preserve decision accountability, auditability, and regulatory trust.

 ---